-- Observe the recommendations of the crop protection agent manufacturer in respect of - o protective clothing - o warning information on exposure to crop protection agents - o regulations on dosing, applications and cleaning - Observe the information in the German Plant Protection Law. - Never open lines which are under pressure. - Only use genuine AMAZONE replacement hoses which stand up to chemical, mechanical and thermal requirements.
-Only use hose clamps made from V2A for installation. - The nominal volume of the spray liquid tank must not be exceeded during filling.
+- Observe the recommendations of the crop protection agent manufacturer in respect of - o protective clothing - o warning information on exposure to crop protection agents - o regulations on dosing, applications and cleaning - Observe the information in the German Plant Protection Law. - Never open lines which are under pressure. - The nominal volume of the spray liquid tank must not be exceeded during filling.

-- When there will be exposure to crop protection agent, wear the proper protective clothing, i.e. gloves, overalls, safety glasses, etc. - When using tractors with a cab with ventilation fans, replace the fresh air filters with activated carbon filters. - Observe the information on the compatibility of crop protection agents and substances for the field sprayer. - Do not spray any crop protection agents which have a tendency to stick together or set. - Do not fill field sprayers with water from bodies of water which are open to the public, for the protection of people, animals and the environment. - Only fill field sprayers - o using a free flow from the mains water supply. - using genuine AMAZONE filling equipment.
+- When there will be exposure to crop protection agent, wear the proper protective clothing, i.e. gloves, overalls, safety glasses, etc. - When using tractors with a cab with ventilation fans, replace the fresh air filters with activated carbon filters. - Observe the information on the compatibility of crop protection agents and substances for the field sprayer. - Do not spray any crop protection agents which have a tendency to stick together or set. - Do not fill field sprayers with water from bodies of water which are open to the public, for the protection of people, animals and the environment. - Only fill field sprayers - o using a free flow from the mains water supply. - o using genuine AMAZONE filling equipment.